ozq/moodle-client/README.md

 ```

 ## Usage
-Create instacne of connection with your moodle service:
+Create instance of connection with your moodle service:
 ```php
 $connection = new Connection('http://url-to-moodle-service.com', 'Y0uR!tOken');
 ```